mrchrisneal/DashPad/docs/index.md

 # DashPad

-!!! example "NOTE: As of July 14th, this documentation is still a work in progress.
+!!! example "NOTE: As of August 11th, this documentation is still a work in progress.
 Many pages are frequently updated and will continue to change until official release.
 Thank you for your patience! -Chris"

 A modular system monitoring solution designed to repurpose old tablets as dedicated system metrics displays.